 Whatever your reason to choose vegetarian dining, whether you want to help save the planet or simply enjoy healthy cuisine, the wide variety of options in San Francisco will satisfy your palate.
 Find the best places to eat with our list of the top vegetarian restaurants in San Francisco.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Gracias Madre

 Prized for its food, as well as atmosphere, Gracias Madre offers Mexican-inspired dining with a twist.
 The cuisine is purely plant-based.
 But unlike some vegan cooking, the food at Gracias Madre is very hearty.
-From tamales and tacos to enchiladas and pozole, every dish on the menu is wholesome and satisfying.
+From tacos and enchiladas to homemade chips and guacamole, every dish on the menu is wholesome and satisfying.

 Gracias Madre relies on traditional Mexican flavors and locally grown seasonal ingredients.
 Vegetables are sourced from the organic Be Love Farm in Pleasant Valley, California, while the handcrafted tamales and tortillas are made from heirloom corn.
 The vegan cheeses are created from nuts.

 Inviting and festive, the dining room is reminiscent of old Spanish Mission buildings, with whitewashed walls, a wood-beamed ceiling, and sturdy wooden furniture.
 The decor hints at sacred Christian art, but celebrates the bounty of agriculture, a nod to the ideals of sustainable organic farming.